julkifli/laptime/README.md

 Laptime for robotracer @ Line Follower
 This is use to measure the speed of yoour Robotracer

 *updated: use with processing for bigger display.
+(11 Dec 2022)

 *Required https://github.com/wayoda/LedControl